- Home/

 Find a fitness equipment moverFAQs on moving gym equipment

 Moving gym equipment should be doable with the right helpers, packing materials, and safety precautions!
-Just remember to have people to help you because moving equipment—or anything heavy, for that matter—is definitely not a one-person job.
+Just remember to have people to help you because moving equipment—or anything heavy like treadmill or elliptical—is definitely not a one-person job.

 Thinking of selling some of your gym equipment or sending it to a loved one?
-You’ll need the same materials for moving gym gear, such as heavy-duty boxes, padding (like bubble wrap or newspaper).
-A dolly and ratchet tie can be useful for heavier equipment.
-Make sure to label the packages properly and write specific instructions—to avoid any confusion with shipping services.
+You’ll need the same materials for moving gym gear, such as heavy-duty boxes, padding (like bubble wrap or newspaper), and a dolly for heavier equipment.
+Make sure to label the packages properly and to write specific instructions—to avoid any confusion with your chosen shipping company.

 Related articles